varunramesh26/edxorg_theme_default/README.md

 README
-## This is the default theme of edxorg with any customizations.
+## This is the default theme of edxorg without any customizations.